mbeps/drumroll-music/README.md

 ```
 NEXT_PUBLIC_SUPABASE_URL=
-NEXT_PUBLIC_SUPABASE_ANON_KEY=
-SUPABASE_SERVICE_ROLE_KEY=
-SUPABASE_REFERENCE_ID=
+NEXT_PUBLIC_SUPABASE_PUBLISHABLE_KEY=
+SUPABASE_SECRET_KEY=
 ```

 You'll need to fill in the value for each of these variables.
 Here's how to get each one:
 - `NEXT_PUBLIC_SUPABASE_URL`: This is your Supabase project's unique URL.
 You can find this within your Supabase dashboard.
 Navigate to your project's settings and you will find the API URL listed there.
-- `NEXT_PUBLIC_SUPABASE_ANON_KEY`: This is the public anonymous key for your Supabase project.
-It's also found within your project settings on your Supabase dashboard under the API section.
-It's used for unauthenticated requests.
+- `NEXT_PUBLIC_SUPABASE_PUBLISHABLE_KEY`: This is the public publishable key for your Supabase project.
+It's located in your project's API settings and is safe to expose to the browser.
-- `SUPABASE_SERVICE_ROLE_KEY`: This key represents the service role in your Supabase project, which has powerful privileges.
-Navigate to your project's API settings in your Supabase dashboard to find this key.
-Be careful with this key as it has the ability to bypass all permissions and rules.
-- `SUPABASE_REFERENCE_ID`: This is a reference ID that's used for specific tasks within your project, such as referencing tables or rows.
-Depending on how you've set up your Supabase project, you may need to generate or define this ID yourself.
+- `SUPABASE_SECRET_KEY`: This secret key replaces the legacy service role key naming.
+Handle it carefully as it grants broad privileges.

 ## 4. **Set Up Supabase**
 To get your Supabase instance up and running, you'll need to do a few things: